-Homicide detectives fulfill some of the most critical roles in law enforcement.
-Tasked with investigating the circumstances that lead to and result in the loss of life, these highly skilled, well-trained professionals understand human behavior.
+According to the U.S. Centers for Disease Control and Prevention, 19,141 individuals lost their lives due to homicide in 2019.
+In investigating those deaths, homicide detectives fulfill some of the most critical roles in law enforcement.
+Tasked with determining the circumstances that lead to the loss of life, these highly skilled, well-trained professionals are experts in human behavior.
 Homicide detectives attempt to solve the worst crimes with logic, reason, organization, efficiency, and high ethical standards.

 Police officers who aspire to become homicide detectives can work toward their goal by following a few key steps.
-These include pursuing a bachelor’s degree in criminal justice, completing required police training, and gaining an understanding of the job through actual casework experience, such as in an officer role that works for the homicide division in a different capacity.
-The promotion from police officer to detective may also bring opportunities to earn a higher salary and set out on a path to further advancement.
+These include pursuing a bachelor’s degree in criminal justice, completing required police training, and gaining an understanding of the job through casework experience.
+Promotion from police officer to detective may bring opportunities to earn a higher salary and set out on a path to further advancement.
+Anyone interested in how to become a homicide detective who is considering an online Bachelor of Arts in Criminal Justice degree can benefit from learning more about the job and what it entails.

 What Does a Homicide Detective Do?